asnazizi/MazeGameCPP/README.md

 Game rules:
 1) Maze dimensions must be between 10 and 50.
 2) Player must play mini-games until win in order to progress.
-3) Player wins maze when they reach east maze wall.
+3) Player wins maze when they reach east/right maze wall.

 List of Features:
 1) Generation of random game sets or events:
     - Randomely generated maze.
-    - Mini-games presented at random foot-steps.
-    - Random sets are generated in all mini games
+    - Random sets are generated in all 6 mini games

 2) Data structures for storing game status:
     - Dynamic array storing user progress throughout the maze, loading user progress after completion of mini-game.
-    - Arrays and enum used as data structures in mini-games.
+    - Arrays and enum used as data structures in mini games for storing mini game user status.

 3) Dynamic memory management:
     - Maze generated in dynamic array by user's inputted dimensions.